EOSgithub/linked-blog-starter-md/Aetus, the Law of Permanence.md

 # First Encounter — Entering the Mithral Forge

-> The Forge's elevator creaks and shudders to a halt.
+>  The elevator creaks and shudders to a halt.
 >
-> A rush of hot, metallic air greets you — thick with the biting tang of molten ore and old ash.
-Before you, the cavern stretches over rivers of molten stone.
+> A rush of hot, metallic air hits you — thick with the acrid tang of molten ore and long-forgotten ash.
+Before you, the cavern sprawls, its vastness dominated by rivers of molten stone.
 >
-> The glow dances off ancient gantries, broken bridges, and towering statues of dwarven kings now cracked and melted into unrecognizable forms.
+> The glow from the lava dances off ancient gantries, broken bridges, and towering statues of dwarven kings, now cracked and melted into unrecognizable husks of their former selves.
 >
-> At the heart of it all, sprawling across a blackened isle in the lava, you see... a **mountain**.
+> At the heart of it all, sprawling across a blackened isle in the lava, you see… a **mountain**.

-> No — not a mountain.
+---

+> No.
 >
-> **A pile of polished mithrill ore**.
-Its surface gleams like a thousand hammered shields fused into a sculpture.
+> **A heap of polished mithril ore**.
+Its surface gleams, like a thousand hammered shields fused into a single, monolithic form.
 >
-> Thick ropy chains swirling with dark runes pin the colossal columns of the structure to the stone under it.
+> Thick ropy chains, swirling with dark runes, bind the massive columns of this unearthly structure to the stone beneath.

+---

+> For a moment, you mistake it for an ancient relic.
 >
-> For a moment, you dare to believe it is simply an ancient relic.
+> Then, **an eye opens**.
 >
-> Until **an eye opens**.
+> A single vast, slitted iris stares at you with **timeless patience**.
 >
-> A single vast iris — deep and shining like the molten core of the earth — stares at you with **alien, timeless patience**.
+> The “mountain” shifts, ever so slightly, and the cavern groans under the weight of its awareness.
 >
-> The "mountain" shifts slightly, and the entire cavern groans under the weight of its awareness.
->
 > You feel it:
-> **The certainty that you are prey, standing at the edge of a slumbering god.**
+> **The certainty that you are standing before a true dragon.**

-## **Awakening Aria** 🎶
+## **Awakening Scene** 🎶
+A deep, resonant hum grows from the dragon’s chest, a vibration felt more in your bones than in your ears.

+The sound swells and the metal in the cavern begins to **vibrate**.

+Then, **the bindings shatter**.

+Lava freezes mid-flow.
+The chains hanging from the forge ceiling twist and calcify into crystalline strands.
+Your weapons grow heavier in your hands.

+**Reality ossifies.**

+The dragon rises.
+It has no wings — only jagged, silvered plates of armor grown from its flesh.
+Its limbs are **pillars**; its tail, a **sculpture of inevitability**.

 > _"Tremble, fleeting ones.
 > I am the Breath of Endings, the Silence after Becoming, the Stone that dreams.
 > All that moves shall still.
 All that lives shall kneel.
 > I AM THE EARTH UNENDING!"_

+What stands before you is not merely a beast — it is **a Law**, written before mortal time.

 ## **Awakening Ability – "The World Becomes Still"**
 **(Environmental Effect - Battlefield Scale)**